Kind Hearts and Coronets: Plot

-When Louis leaves school, his mother writes to her kinsman Lord Ascoyne D'Ascoyne, a private banker, for assistance in launching her son in a career, but is rebuffed.
-Louis is forced to work as an assistant in a draper's shop.
+When Louis leaves school, his mother writes to her kinsman Lord Ascoyne D'Ascoyne, head of a private bank, for assistance in launching her son's career, but is rebuffed.
+Louis is forced to work as an assistant to a draper.
 When his mother dies, her last request, to be interred in the family burial vault at Chalfont Castle, is denied.
-Louis proposes marriage to Sibella, but she ridicules his proposal, and marries Lionel Holland, a former school friend of her brother who has a rich father.
-Soon after this, Louis quarrels with a customer, Ascoyne D'Ascoyne, the banker's only child, who has him dismissed from his job.
+Louis proposes marriage to Sibella, but she ridicules him, and marries Lionel Holland, a former school friend of her brother who has a rich father.
+Soon after this, Louis quarrels with a customer, Ascoyne D'Ascoyne, the banker's arrogant only child, who has him dismissed from his job.

-Louis resolves to kill Ascoyne D'Ascoyne and the other seven people ahead of him in succession to the dukedom.
+Louis resolves to kill Ascoyne D'Ascoyne and the other seven family members ahead of him in the order of succession to the dukedom.
 After arranging a fatal boating accident for Ascoyne D'Ascoyne and his mistress, Louis writes a letter of condolence to his victim's father, Lord Ascoyne D'Ascoyne, who employs him as a clerk.
-Upon his later promotion, Louis takes a bachelor flat in St James's, London, for assignations with Sibella.
+Upon his later promotion, Louis takes a bachelor flat in St James's, London, for assignations with Sibella, who is unhappy in her marriage to the dull Lionel.

 Louis next targets Henry D'Ascoyne, a keen amateur photographer.
 He meets Henry and is charmed by his wife, Edith.
-He substitutes petrol for paraffin in the lamp of Henry's darkroom, with fatal results.
-Louis decides the widow is fit to be his duchess.
+He substitutes petrol for paraffin in the lamp in Henry's darkroom, with fatal results.
+Louis decides that Edith is fit to be his duchess.
 The Reverend Lord Henry D'Ascoyne is the next victim.
-Posing as the Anglican Bishop of Matabeleland, Louis poisons Lord Henry’s after-dinner port.
+Posing as the Bishop of Matabeleland, Louis poisons Lord Henry's after-dinner port.
 From the window of his flat, Louis then uses a bow and arrow to shoot down the balloon from which the suffragette Lady Agatha D'Ascoyne is dropping leaflets over London.
-Louis next sends General Lord Rufus D'Ascoyne a jar of caviar which contains a bomb.
 Admiral Lord Horatio D'Ascoyne presents a challenge, as he rarely sets foot on land.
 However, by chance he conveniently insists on going down with his ship after causing a collision at sea.
+Louis next sends General Lord Rufus D'Ascoyne a jar of caviar which contains a bomb.